funvill/funvill.github.io/_posts/2009-12-09-cakephp-search-bar.md

 ---
-title: CakePHP - Search bar
+title: "CakePHP - Search bar"
 date: 2009-12-09 14:16:00
+categories:
-categories: Development
+- Development
 tags:
 - cakephp
 - search
+slug: cakephp-search-bar

 ---

 This code snippet will create a search box that uses can use to search for text in the database.
 The control creates a query to search certain fields of published stories